-14.7.
-Credit Guarantee Scheme ("CGS")
+15.8 Credit Guarantee Scheme ("CGS") and COVID-19 Credit Guarantee Scheme ("CCGS")

-The SBCI has been appointed as the operator of all schemes created under the Credit Guarantees Acts 2012 and 2016 on behalf of the Minister for BEI.
+The SBCI has been appointed as the operator of all Schemes created under the Credit Guarantees Acts 2012 to 2020 on behalf of the Minister for ETE.
 The SBCI has no credit risk exposure to the credit guarantees issued under these Schemes.
 The SBCI's role is solely administrative in nature and the SBCI manages the operational risk arising from the processing of payments and claims under its internal processes and procedures (see Note 7).

-14.8.
-Future Growth Loan Scheme ("FGLS")
+15.9 Future Growth Loan Scheme ("FGLS")